Poppy Delevingne & James Cook: The Hippie Theme

 Author Bio: Jenny Ackerman

-Ever since her mother bought her first Barbie and Ken dolls, Jenny has been dreaming of planning not only her own wedding, but for others as well.
-Currently working at event planning company, she hopes to one day start her own business as a wedding planner.
+Ever since her mother bought her first Barbie and Ken dolls, Jenny has been dreaming of planning not only her own wedding but for others as well.
+Currently working at an event planning company, she hopes to one day start her own business as a wedding planner.